-Course Title of the PO PO

-Code Course Course Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 11 12

-improvement through

-continuous professional

-development and life-long

-learning as an

-entrepreneur.

-CLO4:Ability to communicate efficiently

-and effectivel as an M T

-employee and as an IVI L

-entrepreneur.

-CLO5: Ability to

-understands the problem.
-M

-CLO1: The student would

-be able to demonstrate the

-usage of technology in L M

-different areas of

-application.
-L

-CLO2: The student will be

-able to demonstrate the

-ability to collect, analyze Н

-and interpret technical

-EC132 Seminar documents as an Н

-EC132 Schina entrepreneur. ├──

-CLO3: The student will be

-able to represent his/her thoughts and ideas

-efficiently with an п

-appreciation for complex п

-social and cultural

-sensibilities.

-CLO4: Improvement in Н

-skills M 1

-Course Title of the PO PO Code Course Course Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 11 12 CLO5: Potential to identify the problem and its solution L CLO1: To apply multidisciplinary approach in solving engineering problems. Н Н CLO2: Undertake problem identification, formulation and solution as an entrepreneur. Н Н EC131 Major Project CLO3: Design prototype models for the problems solved through engineering design process as an employee M CLO4: Understanding of design process.
-L L CLO5: Application in solving the societal issues M ES101 Environmental Sciences CLO1: Understanding the concepts about natural resources, ecosystems, biodiversity, energy resources, environmental pollution and waste management which are required to understand the interrelationships of the natural world. М Н CLO2: Identification and analysis of environmental problems both natural (disasters such as floods М Н
+Course Code Title of the Course Course Learning Outcomes PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 РО 9 PO 10 PO 11 PO 12 CLO5: Ability to understands the problem.
+L EC136 Co-op Project at Industry: CLO1:Understanding of the importance of sustainability and cost- effectiveness in design and developments of engineering solution. Н L Module II CLO2: Ability to identify, formulate and model problems and find engineering solution based on a systems approach.
+L М CLO3:Capability and enthusiasm for self-improvement through continuous professional development and life-long learning Н Н Н CLO4: Ability to communicate efficiently and effectively as an employee or entrepreneur. М L EC132 Seminar CLO1: The student would be able to demonstrate the usage of technology in different areas of application.
+L М CLO2: The student will be able to demonstrate the ability to collect, analyze and interpret technical documents as an entrepreneur. Н CLO3: The student will be able to represent his/her thoughts and ideas efficiently with an appreciation for complex social and cultural sensibilities. Н CLO4: Improvement in skills М CLO5: Potential to identify the problem and its solution L EC131 Major Project CLO1: To apply multidisciplinary approach in solving engineering problems. Н Н CLO2: Undertake problem identification, formulation and solution as an entrepreneur. Н Н CLO3: Design prototype models for the problems solved through engineering design process as an employee М CLO4: Understanding of design process.
+L L

-Course Code Title of the Course Course Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO 11 PO 12 and earthquakes) and man- made (industrial pollution and global warming).
-1 CLO3: Skilled to understand the societal and environmental impacts of energy and examine alternative solutions for meeting the growing energy needs M Н
+Course Title of the Course Learning Outcomes PO Code Course 1 2 3 4 5 6 7 8 9 10 11 12 CLO5: Application in solving the societal issues М